Quantum scarring enhances non-Markovianity of subsystem dynamics: Introduction

-In this work, we are interested in investigating the relationship between quantum scarring and non-Markovianity of (small) subsystems, in the specific context of the PXP model and some of its deformed variants that are known to enhance or diminish central qualities of scarring dynamics.
-It will be seen that the deformations of the PXP model that stabilize and enhance scarring dynamics also exhibit enhanced levels of non-Markovianity of subsystem dynamics, and the opposite happens with the deformations that work to erase scarring dynamics and restore ergodicity.
-The focus on small subsystems comprising of a few spins was partly driven by the numerical costs of constructing sufficiently large density matrices, partly with an intention to obtain a picture of the dynamics at the "fine-grained" level of a few individual spins, and partly due to remarkable site-resolved experimental control in practice in ultracold experimental platforms (see e.g. \cite{Ott2016,Kuhr2016,Gross2021}) which render theoretical questions and results regarding the dynamics of a few spins in a large system experimentally meaningful.
+The focus on small subsystems comprising of a few spins is partly driven by the numerical costs of constructing sufficiently large density matrices, partly with an intention to obtain a picture of the dynamics at the "fine-grained" level of a few individual spins, and partly due to remarkable site-resolved experimental control in practice in ultracold experimental platforms (see e.g. \cite{Ott2016,Kuhr2016,Gross2021}) which render theoretical questions and results regarding the dynamics of a few spins in a large system experimentally meaningful.
+We point out here that a recent work \cite{Perciavalle2025} has studied a potentially related notion of "local reminiscence" of small subsystems in the PXP model, i.e., retention of memory of the initial state in the transient states of the subsystems in question.

 This article is organized as follows.
 In Section.\ref{sec2}, we set our notations and conventions, and provide an introduction to the notion of subsystem non-Markovianity and information backflows.
 Section.\ref{sec3} introduces the PXP model and its PXPZ and PXPXP deformations that are studied in this work, and the results and interpretations are presented in Section.\ref{sec4}.
 The main body of this work concludes in Section.\ref{sec5}.
-The appendices present additional results related to differently configured subsystems, classical signatures of subsystem non-Markovianity and the dynamics of entanglement negativity.
+The appendices present example demonstrations of numerical benchmarks, and additional results related to the dynamics of entanglement negativity, an observation on differently configured subsystems, and classical signatures of subsystem non-Markovianity.